Homes now ‘unaffordable’ for most people – even for some of the highest earners

 On the lowest end of the spectrum, the situation is even worse.

-The bottom 10 per cent of earners in England are seeing house prices over 17x times their salaries, rising up to 34 times higher in London.
+The bottom 10 per cent of earners in England are seeing house prices over 17 times their salary, rising to as much as 34 times their salary in London.

-The average home in London sold for £527,500 last year – over three times higher than the average price for homes in the North East (£165,000).
+The average home in London sold for £527,500 last year – over three times more than the average price of a home in the North East (£165,000).

 But it’s not just a London problem.
 In the South East, East of England and South West, homes were also only affordable for the top decile of earners.

-Meanwhile, the North East is the most affordable in England, with an average house price at five times the average income.
+Meanwhile, the North East is the most affordable region in England, with the average price standing at five times the average income.

-Overall, Blackpool was the most affordable area for homes in the UK, while Kensington and Chelsea was the least affordable.
+Overall, Blackpool was the most affordable area for homes in the UK, while the London borough of Kensington and Chelsea was the least affordable.

 Join our commenting forum